kuannie1/ExercisesInC/reading_questions/thinkos.md

 1) The Georgian alphabet has 33 letters.
 How many bit are needed to specify a letter?

+Since 5 bits can specify up to 32 letters, 6 bits are needed to be able to specify a letter.
+To specify one letter, we need log base 2 of 33 bits.

 2) In the UTF-16 character encoding, the binary representation of a character can take up to 32 bits.
 Ignoring the details of the encoding scheme, how many different characters can be represented?

+Since we have 32 bits, we can indicate up to 2^32 values.

 3) What is the difference between "memory" and "storage" as defined in Think OS?

+Main memory seems to be volatile, so the memory contents are lost once the computer shuts down.
+Storage does not get lost as the computer shuts down, so it gets used for long-term storage.
+Memory is also measured in binary units, while storage is measured in decimal units.

 4) What is the difference between a GiB and a GB?
 What is the percentage difference in their sizes?

+GiB is in binary units, and has up 2^30 bytes.
+GB is in decimal units and has 10^9 bytes.
+I think this is a 7% difference (from calculating ((2^30)-(10^9))÷(((2^30)+(10^9))÷2).

 5) How does the virtual memory system help isolate processes from each other?

+If there is no virtual address pointing to the specified physical address, then there's no way to access that address.
+So, even if two processes get the same virtual address, they would map to different locations in physical memory.
+This system makes it hard for processes to be working on the same physical memory location.

 6) Why do you think the stack and the heap are usually located at opposite ends of the address space?

+Are they?
+If they are, I think that's due to how the stack grows down toward smaller addresses, and how heaps grows up toward larger addresses.
+It wouldn't make sense for the heap to grow into the stack, or for the stack to sink towards the heap.

 7) What Python data structure would you use to represent a sparse array?

+I think a dictionary would best represent a sparse array, because it contains a key, which could be like the page number, and a value, which could be the additional information about the frame.

 8) What is a context switch?

+The process of interrupting a running process, saving its state, and starting another process.
+The Memory Management Unit make sure each process has its own page table while doing this.

 In this directory, you should find a subdirectory named `aspace` that contains `aspace.c`.
 Run it on your computer and compare your results to mine.

+Our results were slightly different but seemed very close (close enough).

 1) Add a second call to `malloc` and check whether the heap on your system grows up (toward larger addresses).

 2) Add a function that prints the address of a local variable, and check whether the stack grows down.